andrewringler/video-2-slit-scan/README.md

 # Video-2-Slit-Scan
 Video-2-Slit-Scan is an desktop application to create a single (high resolution) static image from slits of video.

+Download the latest build for [Mac](https://github.com/andrewringler/video-2-slit-scan/releases/latest).
+Video-2-Slit-Scan should also easily run on Windows and Linux, but I have not created and tested a build yet.

 ## Build Mac Bundle:
 gradle createDmg